Anafim At Makom Community

 Our Anafim curriculum has a few key goals:

-- Building Leadership: students learn leadership skills through study and real-life experience
+- Building Leadership: Students learn leadership skills through study and real-life experience.

 - Building Self-Awareness: Anafim students are in a time of transition.
-We work on developing self-awareness and growing our empathy for others
+We work on developing self-awareness and growing our empathy for others.

 - Supporting Diversity: We welcome the diversity of our students’ backgrounds, opinions, and interests into our discussions and curriculum.
+We work with families to make sure kids are decoding Hebrew before beginning in Anafim.

-- Family Engagement: Our families meet several times a year to learn together and parents are invited to engage with the BMitzvah process at all stages of the journey.
+- Family Engagement: Our families meet several times a year to learn together, and parents are invited to engage with the BMitzvah process at all stages of the journey.

 - Cohort-Based Learning: Each Anafim cohort becomes a tight-knit group of young adults.
 They support each others’ learning, collaborate on projects, and create a learning community.